semiversus/python-broqer/README.rst

 Publishers
 ----------

-Publisher_ are the sources for messages.
+A Publisher_ is the source for messages.

 +--------------------------+--------------------------------------------------------------+
 | Subject_ ()              | Source with ``.emit(*args)`` method to publish a new message |